Hichcas/Advanced-Programming-Project-Plants-VS-Zombies-2-/README.md

 - It combines a command-line layer with a graphical runtime to cover both management and gameplay flows.
 - The current codebase is structured for future expansion, balancing, and content growth.

-## License

-No explicit license has been provided in the current project state.